DTucker17/Comparison-of-NC-HH-income-to-excessive-drinking-rates/README.md

 This repository contains:

 Four python notbooks:
-1. Modules detailing how to use the Pandas package for data analysis.
+1. 2 Modules detailing how to use the Pandas package for data analysis.
 2. A module of Python basics.
-3. Modules detailing how to replicated the subset of data.
+3. A Module detailing how to replicated the subset of data.

 Two datasets:
 1. Master dataset containing many criteria and covering every county in the US.